top of page

 Search

-We have arrived in Belfast, Maine having said a fond goodbye to the rolling hills of New York state.
-It was moving to have been bid a somewhat haunting farewell, as we set off, from an Amish washing line of empty frocks and pants, waving gently as we drove past.
+So we said a fond goodbye to the rolling hills of New York state.
+What was symbolically moving was to have been bid a somewhat haunting farewell, as we set off, from a defining Amish washing line of empty frocks and pants, waving gently as we drove past.
 We surmised that the usual occupants of these disembodied fashions had probably headed for the nearby forest hills for a special edition of Naked and Afraid and Amish.

 Recent Posts